Why Does My Head Hurt? Is It Stress Related?

 • Take breaks when you feel overwhelmed and need a moment to clear your head.

-• Consider cutting back or eliminating habits such as drinking caffeine, smoking, or drinking if you use them as ways to cope with stress.
+• Consider cutting back on or eliminating habits such as drinking caffeine, smoking, or drinking alcohol, especially if you use them as ways to cope with stress.

 Stress can cause physical pain

 Frequent headaches may limit your ability to function or keep commitments, especially if they involve leaving the house.
-Online therapy may be a good option for you, as it allows you to speak with a mental health professional from the comfort of your home.
-This type of treatment may also be more convenient than traditional therapy since you can schedule appointments at times that work for you.
+Online therapy may be a more convenient option for seeking mental health care in such cases, as it allows you to speak with a mental health professional from the comfort of your home.
+A growing body of research points to the potential effectiveness of online therapy.
+For example, consider a study that suggests that online therapy can be as effective as in-person therapy in many cases.

 Takeaway

-Once you’ve ruled out any medical cause of your headaches, you may want to reach out to a therapist to see if managing stress might help reduce the frequency of your headaches.
-If you would like to talk with a professional counselor about any stress you’re experiencing, BetterHelp has over 2000 licensed counselors available.
-Ready to get started?
+Once you’ve ruled out any medical cause of your headaches, you may want to reach out to a therapist to see if managing stress might help reduce their intensity or frequency.
+Cultivating healthy habits to reduce stress––such as exercising regularly and leaning on social support––may also be helpful.

 Ease stress and mental exhaustion